pqvst/cafeandcowork/data/taipei/this-cafe.md

   - sign.jpg
 ---

 This Cafe is really nice, and just across the street from another cafe called [PuiBui](/taipei/puibui/).
 There are individual tables by the front and a large worktable in the back.
 For working I really like the counter seats, which also have easy access to power outlets.
-The cafe serves tea, coffee, sandwich, dumplings, and desserts.
+The cafe serves tea, coffee, sandwiches, dumplings, and desserts.

 The yellow sign on the door contains some important rules:

 1. Minimum order: 1 drink, outside food and drink are not allowed.
 2. Our tables include many sharp edges.
-Children under 12 years old not allowed to come in.
+Children under 12 years old are not allowed to come in.
 3. We're a small shop without many seats, if you have to leave the shop for a bit, please inform us in advance.
-4. Anyone who doesn't inform us of leaving for short time, will have to spend minimum price again.
+4. Anyone who doesn't inform us of leaving for a short time, will have to spend the minimum price again.
-5. It could get quite packed in the weekend. customers won't be served before everyone arrives (before 6pm).
+5. It could get quite packed on the weekend. customers won't be served before everyone arrives (before 6pm).